atlemann/atlemann.github.io/_drafts/standalone-scripts-with-fake-cli.md

     <Tar"+[143 chars]
 ```

 When sending things to the `FSI`, it usually cuts long values like this and writes the number of chars left, e.g. `+[143 chars]`, instead.
-To view the full value write the name of the variable in the FSI window followed by `;;`.
+To view the full value, write the name of the variable in the FSI window followed by `;;`.

 ```fsharp
 > fsprojContents;;